sgjxu30/FYP.github.io/week5.md

 So, I chose another way, ping the IP address instead of using ssh.
 (This method is suggested by Guanxiong Shen, PhD student of my project supervisior, Junqing Zhang)
 <img src=https://pic1.imgdb.cn/item/6360fc4d16f2c2beb10037a5.jpg width=65% />

+The following figure is the result of using ssh which I tried another day.
+The above problem would occur is due to the mistake when settig the IP of my computer.
+"Confifure IPv4" should set to Manually instead of "Using DHCP with manual address".
+And the "Subnet Mask" should set to 255.255.255.0

 <img src=https://pic1.imgdb.cn/item/6361000716f2c2beb10dce4c.jpg width=65% />